Xóchitl Hamada: Professional wrestling career

 Xóchitl Hamada made her professional wrestling debut in 1986, counting both her father, Gran Hamada, Blue Panther and the patriarch of the Nieves wrestling family Shadito Cruz among her trainers.
-After working in both Japan and her native Mexico Hamada began working for Consejo Mundial de Lucha Libre (CMLL) in the early 1990s as the company began building a women’s division.
+After working in both Japan and her native Mexico, Hamada began working for Consejo Mundial de Lucha Libre (CMLL) in the early 1990s as the company began building a women’s division.
 On March 21, 1993, Hamada defeated Bull Nakano to become the second ever CMLL World Women's Champion.
-Hamada's title reign lasted for almost seven months before being defeated by the Ruda (villain) La Diabólica on October 10, 1993.
-While Hamada received numerous rematches she never managed to regain the championship.
+Hamada's title reign lasted for almost seven months before she was defeated by the Ruda (villain) La Diabólica on October 10, 1993.
+While Hamada received numerous rematches she never managed to reclaim the championship.
 In the mid-1990s CMLL's interest in the women's division waned, leaving Hamada and others with very little regular work.

 In 1997 Xóchitl Hamada decided to leave CMLL and began working for its rival promotion Asistencia Asesoría y Administración (AAA) which had a more active women's division.
 At AAA's 1997 Verano de Escandalo event Hamada teamed with La Pracicante, losing a Relevos Suicidas tag team match to Martha Villalobos and Sexi Boom.
 As per the Suicidas rules the Hamada and La Practicante had to wrestle in a Lucha de Apuestas, bet match, with their hair on the line.
-Hamada defeated La Practicante and shaved the hair off her competitor after the match.
-Three months later Hamada teamed up with Lady Discovery, Lady Luxor and Lady Venum (A female version of the Los Cadetos del Espacio group) to defeat La Fugitiva, La Migala, La Practicante and Martha Villalobos on the undercard of the 1997 Guerra de Titanes show.
-A year after wrestling in a Relevos Suicida match at the 1997 Verano de Escandalo she participated in another one at that year's Verano de Escandalo show.
+Hamada defeated La Practicante and shaved off her competitor's hair after the match.
+Three months later, Hamada teamed up with Lady Discovery, Lady Luxor and Lady Venum (A female version of the Los Cadetos del Espacio group) to defeat La Fugitiva, La Migala, La Practicante and Martha Villalobos on the undercard of the 1997 Guerra de Titanes show.
+A year after wrestling in a Relevos Suicida match at the 1997 Verano de Escandalo, she participated in another one at that year's Verano de Escandalo show.
 Once again Hamada and her partner, this time Rossy Moreno, lost the match as they were defeated by Alda Moreno and Miss Janeth.
 The Apuesta match left Rossy Moreno bald as Xóchitl Hamada was once again successful.
 The match at Verano de Escandalo was a result of a long-running storyline feud between Hamada and the Moreno family (Rossy, Alda and Esther Moreno).
 On February 19, 1999 Hamada defeated Janeth, Rossy Moreno and Esther Moreno in the four-way final to win AAA's first ever Reina de Reinas tournament.
-The Hamada/Moreno feud continued into 199 where the Moreno family defeated La Migala, Miss Janeth and Hamada at that year's Rey de Reyes show.
+The Hamada/Moreno feud continued further in 1999 when the Moreno family defeated La Migala, Miss Janeth and Hamada at that year's Rey de Reyes show.